 Rites of Passage was the hardest labor of my life.
-And though I was around incredible women for those final weeks, I was also ironically, lonely.
-That loneliness, and the sadness afterward is one known by those who have been the village chief, as Martin Prechtel writes about so beautifully, and also many mothers.
+And though I was around incredible women for those final weeks, I also felt alone - particularly afterwards.
+That loneliness, and the sadness afterward is one known by those who have been the village chief, as Martin Prechtel writes about so beautifully, and also known by many mothers.
 Despite how much I knew about post-partum dos & don’ts for new mamas, like so many, I set my self up so poorly.
 This “setting oneself up” is only required because there is no village to hold us in the aftermath, or the lead up to birthing.
 It should have been no surprise that after the massive birth of Rites of Passage, I struggled with my own kind of post-partum depression.

 Home for me will always be a chord of feelings: melancholy mixed with sweetness because life is so beautiful and so temporary.
 And as Toko Pa writes, my path is about offering belonging to everything in myself, and yet on the outside sometimes this means saying no - to people, to possibilities, to dreams.